FerranAD/boptest-dqn-bestest-air/README.md

 # ⚡🏡 HVAC control with DQN and BOPTEST ⚡🏡

 Welcome to the **HVAC control with DQN** project!
 This repository demonstrates how to use the Deep Q-Network (DQN) algorithm from [Stable-Baselines3](https://stable-baselines3.readthedocs.io/) to optimize a building's HVAC system in a custom Gym environment provided by the [BOPTEST project](https://ibpsa.github.io/project1-boptest/software/).
+More specifically, the test chosen from the BOPTEST project is [`bestest_air`](https://ibpsa.github.io/project1-boptest/testcases/ibpsa/testcases_ibpsa_bestest_air/).

 > [!IMPORTANT]
 > This project uses version 0.6.0 of BOPTEST and BOPTEST-gym.
 Be careful since BOPTEST v0.7.0 has been released recently and BOPTEST-gym is still being updated to support it, check status on [`boptest-gym issue#155`](https://github.com/ibpsa/project1-boptest-gym/issues/155)